orangepulpsucks/Prinkle/README.md

 <img width="1077" alt="Screenshot 2024-10-02 at 2 00 20 AM" src="https://github.com/user-attachments/assets/ace2fd0a-e3ce-4f44-a513-6085a96fb70a">

 ## Overview
 Get a sprinkle of Prinkle whenever you need a moment of encouragement.
-This Discord bot shares words of affirmation, offering a brief boost for those who choose to engage with it, and was created to provide support during my challenging senior year.
+This Discord bot shares words of affirmation, offering a brief boost for those who choose to engage with it.

 Prinkle is a personal support project that I’ll be working on little by little, with no rush to completion.